bbonser/docker-compose-templates/README.md

 Welcome

-This is a collection of some docker-compose templates ready for use.
+This is a collection of docker-compose templates ready for use.